apache/mynewt-site/docs/os/tutorials/add_newtmgr.md

 ### Use an Existing Project

 We assume that you have worked through at least some of the other tutorials and have an existing project.
-In this example, we modify the [ble_tiny](bletiny_project.md) project to enable Newt Manager support.
+In this example, we modify the `bletiny` app to enable Newt Manager support.
-We call our application `myble`.
-You can create the application using any name you choose.
+We call our target `myble`.
+You can create the target using any name you choose.

 ### Modify Package Dependencies and Configurations